 And yet Commercial Christmas is but a logical outgrowth of the original Christmas story.
 It is no less a part of our culture now than the greeting cards that celebrate His birth, while at the same time promoting the greed-laden, corporation-controlled economic system that ignores His birth.

 A cynic might think God would be laughing at our foolish abuse of His greatest gift.
-But, hey, ‘tis the season, and far be it for me to detract from the joys of the day.
+But, hey, it’s Christmas, and far be it for me to detract from the joys of the day.

-And so, with the holiday about to unfold in all its iterations, “Merry Christmas,” in whichever form you choose to celebrate it.
+And so, with the bustle of the season now fully upon us, “Merry Christmas,” in whichever form you choose to celebrate it.